ronomon/hash-table/README.md

 **hashTable.size**

-An integer, read-only, the total size of the hash table buffers in bytes.
+An integer, read-only, the total size of all hash table buffers in bytes.

 ### Example